-- Fortunately, the world of the Internet and high tech allows for easier integration and use for all savvy business-owners through a lot of cloud accounting systems.
+- Fortunately, the world of the Internet and high tech allows for easier integration and use for all savvy business-owners through a lot of online accounting systems.

-- Get a fresh insight into the benefits, how to's and reasons for using cloud accounting systems to keep track of your company’s finances.
+- Get fresh insight into the benefits, how to's and reasons for using online accounting systems to keep track of your company’s finances.

 Every business needs to keep accounting records.
 I’m not talking about the shoebox of receipts to give to a bookkeeper or accountant at the end of each quarter to prepare your Business Activity Statement (BAS return).
 I’m talking about a full accounting system.

 The internet has enabled the creation of cloud accounting systems like Xero, systems that have been created from the ground up with the primary goal of making it easier for savvy business owners to do it themselves.
-Over the past few years, MYOB and Quickbooks and a plethora of others have now launched their versions of cloud accounting systems.
+Over the past few years, MYOB and Quickbooks and a plethora of others have now launched their versions of online cloud accounting systems.

 Having made the decision to use a cloud accounting system, and you should, the next step is to find out more about the options.